 Naturally, the informative visuals that first come to mind are images: photos, infographics, sketches, diagrams, gifs, or videos.
 But well-structured, well-formatted texts (headings and subheadings, bullet points, sparingly used emphasis of important aspects, insertions of text blocks with a different format or background, tables) are also visual aids.
 Not only do they save your audience time with taking in the content, they also help them to stay focused while seeing the bigger picture as well.

 The main purposes for encouraging your audience to take action are a) making them feel welcome and appreciated, b) facilitating or nurturing their success, and c) collecting feedback.

-How you’re going to do that depends on where you share your tutorial (blog, YouTube, other social media, learning platforms, per email).
+How you’re going to engage your audience depends on where or how you share your tutorial (blog, YouTube, other social media, learning platforms, per email).
 Here just a few ideas for what you could ask them to do:

 - Leave a comment or ask questions (right there or then, or via email or a contact form)